varigence/docs/bimlflex/reference-documentation/reference-documentation-extensionpoints-index.md

 This page lists the available Extensions Point for each category.

 > [!NOTE]
-> The Extension Point concept is explained in detail in the [Extension Point Concept](xref:bimlflex-concepts-extension-points) documentation.
+> The Extension Point concept is explained in detail in the [Extension Point](xref:bimlflex-concepts-extension-points) documentation.

 ## Overview